electron/electron/docs/api/app.md

 This method returns `true` if the system is in Dark Mode, and `false` otherwise.

+### `app.addDistributedNotificationObserver(notification, event)` _OS X_

+This method is for making the electron app an observer for `notificiation`.
+The app will emit an event with the name `event` when this notification is observed.

 ### `app.commandLine.appendSwitch(switch[, value])`

 Append a switch (with optional `value`) to Chromium's command line.